 "At Convident, we believe in a strategic link building plan with objectives"

 Components of link building strategy

 To find out if a third-party website is a good fit for your target audience, you can partly use logical thinking or common sense.
 Is the topic of the third-party page about the same thing or is there a connecting topic that you have on your own site?
 Then it is often reasonably safe to proceed with a link exchange.
 Within Convident, we use special programs to see if an opportunity matches those of our clients.
 We always check pages for a large number of quality requirements.
 We do this before entering into any request.
 After all, we don’t want to put energy into a potential link if it is not authoritative or does not meet our own terms.
 Below are a few terms that we at Convident consider important in a link building process.

 1. Trust Flow

-Trust Flow is a Majestic Flow Metric score, which is weighted by the number of links from a seed set of trusted sites to a particular URL or domain.
+Majestic’s own definition of Trust Flow is as follows: “Trust Flow is a Majestic Flow Metric score that is determined by the number of links from a seed set of trusted sites to a given URL or domain.”

 3. Domain Authority

 Domain Authority is another commonly used metric in the world of link building.
 This metric was developed by Moz.
 Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how likely a website is to rank on search engine results pages (SERPs).
 Domain Authority scores range from 1 to 100, with higher scores corresponding to a high probability of ranking.
 Domain Authority is based on data from our Link.
 Explorer web index uses dozens of factors in its calculations.
 The actual calculation of domain authority itself uses a machine learning model to predict a “best fit” algorithm.
 This algorithm will correlate our link data with rankings in thousands of actual search results that we use as standards to scale against.